 Annie sits on the Lane Transit District Strategic Planning Committee, which gives the District’s Board of Directors support on large scale, organization-wide decisions.
 This committee gives the BOD recommendations and direction on organizational management topics and projects.
 Annie believes transit is much more than public transportation, she believes a transit district is a multi-faceted organization that has the capabilities to transform a community’s future through holistic planning in transportation and housing.

 Annie grew up in rural North Dakota on a farm and ranch.
-Her family operated Loe Farms for 26 years and her parents, still today, live in the beautiful Sheyenne River Valley in northeast North Dakota on the land that was settled by the first generation of Loes who immigrated from Norway.
+Her family operated Loe Farms for 26 years.
 This upbringing instilled in Annie a deep appreciation for land and what it can do for us when we treat it with care.

 As a kid, Annie would run the gravel roads through the Sheyenne River Valley.
 The joy that brought at a young age has stuck.
 Today you can find Annie running the roads of the Willamette River Valley, riding her bicycle – in the mountains preferably, and swimming the lakes throughout the Pacific NW.
-She has somehow managed to be an Ironman triathlete over and over again.
+She has somehow managed to be an Ironman triathlete over and over again and recently completed Ultraman520K Canada (a 3-day, multisport stage race).